On the effects of membrane viscosity on transient red blood cell dynamics

 where $\lambdain$ and $\lambdafin$ correspond to the values of the extension ratio at the beginning and the end of the relaxation process, respectively.
 The elongational index is constructed in such a way that it has an initial value of 1 and tends to 0 when the original shape is recovered.
-The relaxation time $t_c$ is then obtained via a fit through the stretched exponential
+Following Fedosov~\cite{fedosov2010multiscale} we obtain the relaxation time $t_c$ via a fit through the stretched exponential

-where $\delta$ is a free parameter close to $1$ that is used to best fit the data~\cite{fedosov2010multiscale}. \\ In the following, we show the numerical results on the deformation and the shape recovery of a single RBC deformed by an external mechanical load.
+Some considerations on the use of the stretched exponential function instead of a single exponential function will be brought forward when analysing data.
+In the following, we show the numerical results on the deformation and the shape recovery of a single RBC deformed by an external mechanical load.
 In Sec.~\ref{sec:stretching}, we numerically study the RBC deformation caused by two forces applied at the RBC ends, a set-up that is meant to mimic the deformation of RBC experimentally observed in optical tweezers~\cite{art:suresh2005connections}.
 In Sec.~\ref{sec:shear} we study the RBC deformation and shape recovery under the imposition of a given shear rate.
 In Sec.~\ref{sec:comparison} we will compare the results from both protocols.
 The membrane viscosity $\mum$ and the load strength will be kept as variable input parameters.